Phoenix police: Dead newborn found in Amazon site’s restroom

-PHOENIX (AP) — Phoenix police say a newborn baby was found dead in a women’s restroom inside an Amazon distribution center.
+PHOENIX (AP) — Phoenix police say a newborn baby girl was found dead in a women’s restroom inside an Amazon distribution center and that investigators have located and spoken with the mother.

-Sgt.
-Vince Lewis says the baby was found Wednesday evening and that Phoenix firefighters responded and confirmed that the baby was deceased.
+A police statement Thursday didn’t say whether the mother of the newborn found Wednesday night is an Amazon employee and says her identity is being withheld.

+The statement says firefighters confirmed that the baby was dead and that the investigation is continuing in consultation with the Maricopa County Medical Examiner’s Office.

-Amazon says in a statement it’s working with police to support their investigation and calling the incident “terribly sad and tragic.”
+Amazon says in a statement it was working with police to support the investigation and called the incident “terribly sad and tragic.”

 Most Read Business Stories